Scale your business with our modular plugins.

 }

-The woocommerce_after_add_to_cart_button hook allows us to print the checkbox right after the button as shown in the image above.
+The woocommerce_after_add_to_cart_button The hook allows us to print the checkbox right after the button, as shown in the image above.

 1.2 Update the price when the user adds a product to the cart

-Another interesting option is to update the price dynamically when customers add a product to their carts.
-So, in this case, to update the price programmatically in WooCommerce simply paste this script right after the previous one.
+Another interesting option is to update prices when customers add products to their carts dynamically.
+So, in this case, to update the price programmatically in WooCommerce, paste this script right after the previous one.

 add_filter( 'woocommerce_add_cart_item_data', 'add_cart_item_data', 10, 3 );